INSUBCONTINENT EXCLUSIVE:

 Ghana's Deputy Foreign Minister Thomas Mbomba.Amir Abdollahian cited a new session of the Iran-Ghana joint cooperation commission as

-Iranian government is fully dedicated to expanding relations and implementing agreements, according to the senior diplomat, and appropriate
+ties.The Iranian government is fully dedicated to expanding relations and implementing agreements, according to the senior diplomat, and

-attention to the development of relations and the implementation of agreements, and for this purpose, at the earliest opportunity, a
+paid serious attention to the development of relations and the implementation of agreements, and for this purpose, at the earliest

-knowledge-based firms, and exports of technical and engineering services, saying Tehran is willing to work with Ghana in such areas.The
+agriculture, industry, knowledge-based firms, and exports of technical and engineering services, saying Tehran is willing to work with Ghana

 He extended an invitation to the Iranian foreign minister to pay a visit to Ghana.He also commented about the positive and developing